GameServerManagers/LinuxGSM-Docs/SteamCMD-Login.md

+# SteamCMD Login
+## Anonymous Login

+The majority of game servers though SteamCMD are freely available to download.
+These servers can be accessed by logging in to SteamCMD as _anonymous_.

+## Steam User Login

+Some game servers require you login to SteamCMD using a steam login to allow download of the server.
+Some also require you to own a copy of the game on the steam accout.

+It is recommended that you create a new Steam username just for the server for security reasons.

+## Plain Text Passwords
+SteamCMD prints out passwords in plain text meaning that your Steam password is open for anyone to see on the server.
+LGSM saves logs and your password will be viewable on the logs.

-# What is Steam Guard?
+# Steam Guard
 Steam Guard is an additional level of security that can be applied to your Steam account.
 The first level of security on your account is your login credentials: your Steam account name and password.
 With Steam Guard, a second level of security is applied to your account, making it harder for your Steam account to fall into the wrong hands.

 When Steam Guard is enabled on your account, when you login to your Steam account from an unrecognized device you'll need to provide a special access code to verify it's your account.
 Depending on your Steam Guard settings, you'll either receive an email with the special code or you'll get it from the Steam Mobile app on your smartphone.

-# Authentication Methods for SteamCMD
+## Authentication Methods for SteamCMD

 1. Username and Password - No Steam Guard
 2. Username & Password - Steam Guard via Email (recommended)
 3. Username & Password - Steam Guard via Smartphone (not compatible with LGSM)

-## Username & Password - No Steam Guard
+### Username & Password - No Steam Guard

 Simply requires your Steam Username and Password.

-## Username & Password - Steam Guard via Email (recommended)
+### Username & Password - Steam Guard via Email (recommended)

 Requires your Steam Username & Password but also you will receive and email on first login to SteamCMD and be required to enter a code.
 Once the code is entered your server is authorized to use the steam account you entered.

-## Username & Password - Steam Guard via Smartphone (not compatible with LGSM)
+### Username & Password - Steam Guard via Smartphone (not compatible with LGSM)

 Requires your Steam Username & Password but also requires you have the Steam app on your phone to use 2-factor Authentication

-# Using Steam Guard with LGSM
+## Using Steam Guard with LGSM

 Both options 1 & 2 work with LGSM.
 You can either have Steam Guard disabled or have Steam Guard via email.